BloomTech-Labs/frontend-vbb-portal/README.md

 # Lambda Labs Clone - Village Portal (VBB)

-Village Portal is a open-sourced `school-based mentoring managment platform`.
+Village Portal is a open-sourced `school-based mentoring management platform`.
 Development is lead by Village Book Builders volunteers.
 Village Book Builders accelerates learners globally through virtual mentoring, learning libraries, and special educational community-wide interventions.
 Village Portal helps schedule hundreds of virtual volunteer mentors in global time zones.
 Other Features are in development.

 This project is broken up into a separate backend and frontend repository.
 The backend contains the Django project which uses the Django Rest Framework to host a simple API and can be found at [backend-vbb-portal](https://github.com/VilllageBookBuilders/backend-vbb-portal).
 The frontend uses React and queries data from the API.

 ## Installation

 1. `npm i -g yarn`
 2. run `yarn` in root of project
 3. Create `.env` file - example found in `.env.sample`
-3. `yarn start`
+4. `yarn dev` or `yarn start`

 ### To Log In for Development